ErfanNamira/PythonMiniProjects/README.md

 How to run Scripts?
 ```
 1. Install Python: If you haven't already, download and install Python from the official Python website (https://www.python.org/downloads/).
 Make sure to add Python to your system's PATH during installation so that you can run Python scripts from the command prompt.
-2. Download the desired script and run it.
+2. Download the raw file of desired script and run it.
 ```
 ### ⛱️ Sort and Export Files
 ```